Hero Image

 At the conclusion of the meeting, the union must provide the employer with a list of names of the attendees and the duration of the meeting.

-Workplace access
+Workplace access and consent

 A union does not need to seek consent to enter a workplace where there is a collective agreement in force or where a collective agreement is being bargained for.
 The union may enter for the purposes of supporting their members collective interests in relation to their employment.